geopython/pycsw/docs/distributedsearching.rst

 .. note::

-   To define access control as part of a distributed catalogue, see :ref:`auth`.
+   To define access control as part of a distributed catalogue, see :ref:`access-control`.

 Merging results
 ^^^^^^^^^^^^^^^